Kebii/R2ET/README.md

 ## Updates
 * **2025-1-12**: We are very sorry that the code was not well-organized in the previous version and the results showed jitter.
-We have fixed the jitter issue in the latest version.
+We have fixed the jitter bug in the latest version.
 Our apologies once more for the misunderstanding and inconvenience caused.

 ## Quick Start